-- 57 IFRS financial statements are principle-based and, as a result, may contain a number of disclosures specific to a preparer and not commonly found in the financial statements of other entities (entity-specific disclosures).
-The IFRS Taxonomy does not aim to cover entity-specific disclosures.
+- IFRS Standards are principle-based and, as a result, IFRS financial statements may contain disclosures that are specific to an entity or to a small number of entities (entity-specific disclosures).
+The IFRS Taxonomy does not aim to cover entity-specific disclosures (see section 8).
 For that reason, with the permission of the filing system owner, it is possible for a preparer to extend the IFRS Taxonomy.
-An extension enables a preparer to add line items to tag entity-specific disclosures. - 58 An extension line item should not be created when this line item already exists within the IFRS Taxonomy, as this reduces the comparability and usability of tagged financial statements.
+An extension enables a preparer to add line items to tag entity-specific disclosures. - An extension line item should not be created when this line item already exists within the IFRS Taxonomy, as this reduces the comparability and usability of tagged financial statements.